thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 ## Introduction

-All JavaScript engine have their own implementation of the functions and methods but in this article, we'll consider the implementation of [Google's V8 engine](https://v8.dev/) which is one of the most famous JavaScript engines.
+All JavaScript engines have their own implementation of the functions and methods, but in this article, we'll consider the implementation of [Google's V8 engine,](https://v8.dev/) which is one of the most famous JavaScript engines.

 ## Objects in JavaScript